SEOUL (Reuters) - Is unification of North and South Korea the solution or the problem?

 The South has become a major economic power with a hyper-wired society and vibrant democracy; the North is an impoverished, isolated country locked under the Kim family dynasty with few personal freedoms.

 Unlike East and West Germany, which were reunited in 1990, the Korean division is based on a fratricidal civil war that remains unresolved.
-The two Koreas never signed a peace deal to end the conflict and have yet to officially recognize each other.
+The two Koreas never signed a peace deal to end the conflict and have yet to officially recognise each other.

 Those unresolved divisions are why seeking peace and nuclear disarmament are President Moon Jae-in’s top priorities in Friday’s summit with North Korean leader Kim Jong Un, said Moon Chung-in, special national security adviser to the president.